What causes cellulite?

 Inactivity is a major cause of cellulite, regardless of healthy diet and calorie balance.

-Inactivity leads to increased adipocyte population and fat accumulation and reduced fibroblast population and function - meaning more fat and less collagen.
+Inactivity leads to increased adipocyte population and enlargement and reduced fibroblast population and function - meaning more fat and less collagen.

 What could possibly go wrong with sitting down all day, right?